 9 Is there a definition of 'agreement' - or its equivalent - in the antitrust law of your jurisdiction?
-When assessing vertical restraints under antitrust law does the authority take into account that some agreements may form part of a larger network of agreements or is each agreement assessed in isolation?

 The EU courts have clarified that, in order for a restriction to be reviewed under article 101 TFEU, there must be a 'concurrence of wills' among the two parties to conclude the relevant restriction (Bayer v Commission).
-The UK's Court of Appeal expressly adopted the EU courts' 'concurrence of wills' language in Argos Ltd and Littlewoods Ltd v OFT and JJB Sports Plc v OFT.
-Leave to appeal the Court of Appeal's judgment to the House of Lords was subsequently refused.
-Note, however, that the chapter II prohibition and article 102 TFEU regulate the unilateral conduct of companies occupying a dominant position on the market in question - see Getting the Deal Through - Dominance.
+The UK's Court of Appeal expressly adopted the EU courts' 'concurrence of wills' language in Argos Ltd and Littlewoods Ltd v OFT and JJB Sports plc v OFT.